Sharon Johnson Coleman: Notable cases

-Judge Coleman previously criticized the Supreme Court's Bruen test in United States v.
+Coleman previously criticized the Supreme Court's Bruen test in United States v.
 Griffin, stating, "This Court is disheartened by the Supreme Court's decision to rely on an analysis of laws that existed at this nation's founding to determine the constitutionality of modern gun regulations.
 Indeed, to interpret modern regulations pertaining to the critically important Second Amendment right to bear firearms for self-defense, the Supreme Court requires that this Court rely on a history and tradition of a nation that at the time would have regarded individuals, including Griffin and this Judge, as three-fifths of a person at best and property at worst.
 As demonstrated below, the Bruen test causes the government to make uncomfortable arguments to justify the constitutionality of modern gun regulations.
 Regrettably, this Court must acknowledge that Breun is the law."

 Personal

 Coleman and her husband, Wheeler Coleman, live in Chicago.